FC Chernomorets Burgas: 1958–2006

 FC Chernomorets's best seasons in the Bulgarian top division were in the 1981–82 and 1983–84 seasons, finishing in the 5th place.
 Since its establishment, the club had played a total of 31 seasons in the Bulgarian top division.
 In 1989, Chernomorets surprisingly reached the final of the Bulgarian Cup and played against PFC CSKA Sofia, but the result of the match was a 0:3 loss for Chernomorets.
 In spite of the loss, the team led by Dian Petkov, Zlatko Yankov, Lyubomir Sheytanov and Vlado Stoyanov, managed to earn a position to participate in the UEFA Cup Winners' Cup.
 The club's first participation in European club tournaments was not long-lived, however.
 The team faced Dinamo Tirana from Albania.
 The first game in Burgas, in the presence of 17,000 spectators at the Chernomorets Stadium, ended with a 3–1 win.
 But the second game in Tirana finished with a shameful 0–4 loss and Chernomorets were out of the cup winners cup tournament.
 A few years later, in 1994 Chernomorets were relegated to Southern "B" Group and its return to A PFG in 1999 was with his new owner Ivaylo Drazhev, who had bought the club in 1997.

 In 2004, the club with president Ivaylo Drazhev went bankrupt and in the following two seasons Chernomorets was relegated from the top division of the Bulgarian football.
 The future of the club was unknown and in late 2006 FC Chernomorets withdrew from the South-East V AFG because of financial difficulties and was dissolved shortly thereafter.

 A successor club, named PSFC Chernomorets Burgas, was established while the old club was suffering from financial problems.
 The new club quickly progressed through the lower leagues and promoted to the A Group in 2007.
+The new club was as not considered a direct and legal successor to the original club, however.
+The Bulgarian Football Union keeps the records separate.
+After years of financial problems, PSFC was relegated from the top level in 2014, after which a new club was created, FC Chernomorets 1919 Burgas, which is considered the legal successor to the original club, and their records are shared.